- Kilowatt refers to the rate at which energy is used; kilowatt-hours refer to total energy consumption.

 - Understanding your load profile is the first step in finding ways to reduce demand charges.

-Utilities instituted demand charges because electricity, unlike many other commodities, must be used immediately.
-It cannot be stored for later use.
+Utilities instituted demand charges because electricity, unlike many other commodities, must be used immediately and cannot be stored for later use.
 Utilities must maintain excess capacity to meet cyclical periods of high or peak demand, which typically occur in the afternoon hours.
 Making this excess capacity available is very expensive, and utility customers must share in the cost burden.

 Reducing demand charges